 For all AgResults projects, the External Evaluator determines on a scientific basis if each Pay-for-Results (PfR) prize competition achieves its objectives.
 Abt Associates and IDinsight, which jointly serve in this role, apply the following approaches in their work:

-Abt Associates and IDinsight split evaluation responsibilities for the different AgResults projects: While Abt Associates leads evaluation for the Brucellosis, Tanzania Dairy, and Vietnam GHG Emissions Challenge Projects, IDinsight oversees evaluation for the FMD Vaccine Challenge Project.
-Abt Associates also served as the External Evaluator for the now-closed projects in Kenya, Nigeria, Uganda, and Zambia.
+Abt Associates and IDinsight split evaluation responsibilities for the different AgResults projects: While Abt Associates leads evaluation for the Brucellosis and Tanzania Dairy Challenge Projects, IDinsight leads evaluation for the FMD Vaccine and Senegal Crop Storage Finance Challenge Projects.
+Abt Associates also served as the External Evaluator for the now-closed projects in Kenya, Nigeria, Uganda, Vietnam, and Zambia.

 AgResults uses incentives to overcome market failures for specific agricultural technologies.
 The prize competition model, which is a sub-class of Pay-for-Results approaches, incentivizes the private sector to work towards pre-defined results through rewards that are paid out only if the results are achieved.
 AgResults projects use prize competition incentives to encourage key private sector actors’ involvement in the market for a technology, either by developing the technology or encouraging its adoption by poor households.